Mega Mewtwo Y Raid Guide – Best Counters, Weakness, CP & Strategy

 Stage Benefit

-Good Buddy Basic interaction
+Good Buddy Basic interaction bonuses

-Best Buddy +1 level boost
+Best Buddy +1 battle level boost

-Why buddy distance matters for Mega Mewtwo Y
+Why This Matters for Mega Mewtwo Y

-Best Mega Evolved Pokemon vs Mega Mewtwo Y
+Best Mega Counters for Mega Mewtwo Y

 Mega Gengar